WebAssembly/component-model/design/mvp/CanonicalABI.md

 * `$yield` is given type `(func (result i32))`

-Calling `$yield` invokes the following function which yields execution so that others threads can execute, leaving the current thread ready to run at some nondeterministic point in the future chosen by the embedder.
+Calling `$yield` invokes the following function which yields execution so that other threads can execute, leaving the current thread ready to run at some nondeterministic point in the future chosen by the embedder.
 This allows a long-running computation that is not otherwise performing I/O to avoid starving other threads in a cooperative setting.